 Courses & Grades

 If you are applying to colleges that require a complete list of your courses, you’ll add them in this section.
 You’ll want to have a copy of your transcript on hand for this part!
 Luckily, many colleges don’t require you to fill out this section.
 Here are the ones that do.

-This section includes an optional response to how COVID-19 may have impacted you, your family, and finances.
+This section includes an optional response to how COVID-19 may have impacted you, your family, and your finances.

 Common App Essays